GSMA, the global mobile industry trade association, ranks New Zealand number six in a league table measuring mobile connectivity in 130 countries.

 The GSMA says the purpose of the index is to speed the delivery of universal internet access by helping the mobile industry prepare for the challenges.

-There’s a long way to go yet.
-The GSMA says 3.2 billion had mobile internet access at the end of 2015; about 44 percent of the world’s population.
+There’s still a long way to go.
+The GSMA says 3.2 billion had mobile internet access at the end of 2015; about 44 per cent of the world’s population.
 Yet a third of these only had 2G networks.

 About a third of the world’s population live in areas serviced by a mobile internet network but don’t have access to services.
 About 22 per cent of the global population live outside of existing mobile networks.